gw67-alt/oracle/README.md

-Temporal infinities in state space topology.
+the EM field is saturated from temporal infinities in probability state space when following an oracle's rule set.